sguox002/leetcode/leetcode-all.md

 why? this is similar to best meeting point. for two, any between point will get the same cost. for 3, keep the median unchanged and two moves to the median position) however, we do not need to move to the median position and that is why we need subtract the extra which is k*(k+1)/2/2.
 ->>

-<<-1423	Maximum Points You Can Obtain from Cards    		45.1%	Medium
-take cards from either end, return the max points taking k cards.
-equivalent: sliding window to get min sum using n-k.
-->>

-<<-1456	Maximum Number of Vowels in a Substring of Given Length    		53.5%	Medium
-a substring of length k, return the max number of vowels. sliding window with size k.
-->>

-<<-1461	Check If a String Contains All Binary Codes of Size K    		46.3%	Medium
-k=2，00，01，10，11.
-so using sliding window to get the number and set the flag.
-->>

 <<-1493	Longest Subarray of 1's After Deleting One Element    		58.6%	Medium